Animal management services

 Before you adopt a friend for life, we need:

 - to check your property.
 One of our officers will make sure it is suitable for keeping a dog.

-- an adoption fee of $100 plus the cost for de-sexing - this fee includes registration and microchipping.
+- an adoption fee of $110 plus the cost for de-sexing.
+The adoption fee covers registration and microchipping.

 - a completed adoption form.